 If you love the idea of making a chicken and dumplings casserole but are tight on time or just want a fun twist, replace the dumplings with tater tots.

-Like in all of the varieties except the slow cooker recipe, we use olive oil to cook the vegetables to help them release and develop their flavor.
+Like in all of the varieties except the slow cooker one, cook the vegetables in olive oil to help them release and develop their flavor.
 You really could use any sort of fat you like, though.

+Place the soup mixture in a large 9-inch x 13-inch casserole dish.
 There's no need to defrost the tater tots.
-Just arrange them on top in a single layer on top of the filling, and bake until the tots are crispy and golden, and the filling is bubbling.
+Just arrange them on top in a single layer on top of the filling, and bake at 375ยฐF for about 15 minutes, or until the tots are crispy and golden and the filling is bubbling.

-If you want to get a jump on chicken and dumplings, the quickest way is to make and freeze gluten free biscuits.
+If you want to get a jump on chicken and dumplings, the quickest way is to make and freeze layered gluten free biscuits.
+Use those instead of the dumplings recipe below.
 If you have another favorite gluten free biscuit recipe, use that.

 The other shortcut I recommend is making your own condensed cream of chicken soup.
 They even sell gluten free condensed soups now, too (Pacific brand is gluten free).
 If you have frozen biscuit rounds and GF condensed cream of chicken soup on hand, plus some chicken stock, you are so close to making chicken and dumplings.